ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 - On the three in-class exams you score 75, 55, and 60.
 On the final you score 95, 90, 94.
 Your exam scores are 95, 90, 94, giving you an exam grade of 55.8% (19% + 18% + 18.8%).

 This policy also covers what happens if you miss an in-class exam for any reason.
 If you are absent for an in-class exam, you get a 0, and then whatever score you get on the final exam for that section will be applied to your exam grade.
 There are no make-up in-class exams, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.

+The final exam will be in person and paper based.
+No makeup exams will be conducted!
+No incompletes will be given.
+If you are unable to take the final exam at the scheduled time, please plan on taking the course in a different quarter.

 <a id="policies"></a>
 ## Policies